lazywithclass/fp/monad.md

 singleton :: a -> Maybe a
 singleton = Just
 ```
- * flattening boxes inside other boxes
+ * flatten boxes inside other boxes
 ```Haskell
 flatten :: Maybe (Maybe a) -> Maybe a flatten (Just (Just x)) = Just x flatten _               = Nothing
 ```

+`State s a`, `[a]`, and `Maybe a` all share a common abstraction, which is the monad, which is defined by three functions:

+ * singleton - builds a monadic value from a pure one
+ * sequence  - transforms the contents
+ * flatten   - unpacks layers of boxes